 The famed director of several critically acclaimed movies, including Titanic and Avatar, is also a well-known environmentalist and an early adopter of solar technology.
 In addition to being a long-time user of solar power for his own property, Cameron used this renewable source of energy to fully power the creation of his film, Avatar.

 That beings said, Cameron found that the way traditional solar panels are deployed is unattractive.
 Furthermore, he felt their efficiency could be improved.
 As a result, he came up with a basic panel design that would track the sun throughout the day and had it visualized by a computer graphics modeler.
-From there, a structural engineer and a fabricator realized the graphic design, and built a full-scale model of the Sun Flower solar structure.
+From there, the study graphic design was completed by a structural engineer and a fabricator and built a full-scale model of the Sun Flower solar structure.

 Cameron explained that “The idea was to unify form and function with this life-affirming image that anyone looking at it would instantly get.”

 The sunflower design was chosen because this particular flower tracks the sun throughout the day, changing its direction to capture the maximum amount of rays from nature’s light source.